 This department hosts community center activities, special events, classes, day camps, adult athletic leagues, and senior programs.
-The Parks and Recreation department also often partners with outside agencies and groups to provide various educational and leisure based activities in the community.
+The Parks and Recreation department also often partners with outside agencies and groups to provide various educational and leisure-based activities in the community.
+Lincoln County Parks and Recreation also provides leadership to the Safe Kids Lincoln County programs in collaboration with other local agencies to provide safety information to youth and families.

-- Evaluate existing programs, research new, innovative programs for youth, adults, and seniors.
-These programs can include but are not limited to athletics, fitness, health and nature-based. - Implement Lincoln County Recreation Master Plan and reevaluate annually to update community priorities - Complete construction of Westwinds Park - Research and develop plans for an athletic complex in Lincoln County including land acquisition and scope of project. - Increased marketing of current and new recreation programs including youth camp, Lincoln County Senior Games, and open programs. - Work with Planning Department to develop a policy on payment in lieu of (in regards to open space or set aside requirements) to be used for park acquisition and development - Expansion of trail systems in Lincoln County. - Implement operations of the Safe Kids Lincoln County programs and events.
+- Implement Lincoln County Recreation Master Plan and reevaluate annually to update community priorities - Evaluate existing programs, research new, innovative programs for youth, adults, and seniors.
+These programs can include but are not limited to athletics, fitness, health and nature based. - Begin addressing accessibility needs at existing parks with new playground surfacing construction projects. - Implement operation of new swim beach at Beatty's Ford Park - Research and develop plans for an athletic complex in Lincoln County including land acquisition and scope of project. - Increased marketing of current and new recreation programs including youth camp, Lincoln County Senior Games, Safe Kids Lincoln County and open programs. - Work with Planning Department to develop a policy on payment in lieu of (in regard to open space or set aside requirements) to be used for park acquisition and development - Expansion of trail systems in Lincoln County. - Coordinate partnerships with other local safety agencies in implementation of the Safe Kids Lincoln County programs and events.

-Expenditure by Type FY22 Actual FY23 Budgeted FY24 Budgeted % Change Personnel \$ 567,973 \$ 686,734 \$ 727,304 6% Operations 219,682 205,055 487,705 138% Capital 343,705 587,445 144,900 -75% Expenditure Total \$ 1,131,360 \$ 1,479,234 \$ 1,359,909 -8%
+Expenditure by Type FY23 Actual FY24 Budgeted FY25 Budgeted % Change Personnel \$ 614,285 \$ 727,304 \$ 771,024 6% Operations 211,812 487,705 433,655 -11% Capital 27,995 160,500 60,000 -63% Expenditure Total \$ 854,092 \$ 1,375,509 \$ 1,264,679 -8%

-Revenues by Type FY22 Actual FY23 Budgeted FY24 Budgeted % Change Sales and Services \$ 47,935 \$ 45,000 \$ 10,000 -78% Miscellaneous 18,325 14,000 - -100% Revenues Total \$ 66,260 \$ 59,000 \$ 10,000 -83%
+Revenues by Type FY23 Actual FY24 Budgeted FY25 Budgeted % Change Sales and Services \$ 57,993 \$ 10,000 \$ 25,000 150% Miscellaneous 23,517 - 15,000 100% Revenues Total \$ 81,510 \$ 10,000 \$ 40,000 300%

-Authorized Personnel FY22 Actual FY23 Budgeted FY24 Budgeted % Change
+Authorized Personnel FY23 Actual FY24 Budgeted FY25 Budgeted % Change

 Full Time 7 7 7 0%

-Part Time 31 30 30 0%
+Part Time 30 30 32 7%

-Total 38 37 37 0%
+Total 37 37 39 5%